 About

 Natalie Scenters-Zapico is a fronteriza from El Paso, Texas.
-She is the author of Lima :: Limón (Copper Canyon Press 2019) and The Verging Cities (Colorado State University 2015).
-Her third book is forthcoming Fall 2025 from Copper Canyon Press.
+She is the author of three collections of poetry, My Perfect Cognate (Copper Canyon Press September 2025), Lima :: Limón (Copper Canyon Press 2019) and The Verging Cities (Center for Literary Publishing 2015).

 Winner of Yale University’s Windham Campbell Prize (2021), she has held a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation (2018), a Lannan Literary Fellowship (2017), and a CantoMundo Fellowship (2015).